 - 1. Define the key components of a non-profit and governmental organization; - 2.
-Describe why mission statements are important to an organization; - 3.
+Describe why mission statements art important to an organization; - 3.
 Explain key linkages between non-profits, governmental and for-profit organizations; - 4.
 Define and describe that appropriate legal foundations for organizations; - 5.
 Identify key organizational behaviors that frame successful organizations; - 6.
 Apply a SWOT analysis in the context of an organizational problem type; - 7.
-Apply concepts of risk and risk management to organizational problem types; - 8.
-Explain how and why leadership is important to organizational management; - 9.
-Compare and contrast volunteer and non-profit leadership; - 10.
-Identify the key constructs associated with volunteer management; - 11.
-Compare and contrast various resource acquisition methods for non-profit organizations; - 12.
-Develop a marketing strategy for a non-profit organization; - 13.
-Explain why accountability and ethics are important to a non-profit organization; and - 14.
+Explain how and why leadership is important to organizational management; - 8.
+Compare and contrast volunteer and non-profit leadership; - 9.
+Identify the key constructs associated with volunteer management; - 10.
+Compare and contrast various resource acquisition methods for non-profit organizations; - 11.
+Develop a marketing strategy for a non-profit organization; - 12.
+Explain why accountability and ethics are important to a non-profit organization; and - 13.
 Identify key components of non-profit organizational IT.